 100% Vegan Restaurants in Madrid

-There are 25 all-vegan establishments according to HappyCow.
-Basically the vegan Yelp, we use it whenever we travel and here in Madrid to keep up to date on listings.
+There are 24 vegan restaurants in Madrid and two fully vegan bakeries according to HappyCow.
+Basically the vegan Yelp, we use it whenever we travel and to keep up to date on listings.
 However, it’s always a bit difficult to gauge review reliability because not everyone has the same expectations eating out.

-For us, going out to eat means at least two things: slightly indulgent (but not just relying on fried greasiness) and something that we can’t make better ourselves – creativity is a big plus.
+For us, going out to eat means at least two things: at least a little indulgent (but not just relying on fried greasiness) and something that we can’t make better ourselves – creativity is a big plus.
 It’s important to understand where we come from as vegans.
-Smoothies for breakfast and salads for dinner are a daily homemade affair for us.
+Smoothies for breakfast and salads for dinner are daily homemade affairs.
 Hence, we don’t go out to eat salads and smoothies.

 The following are all the vegan restaurants in Madrid listed in alphabetical order.